yakazimir/kyler-website/content/post/infinity.md

 two countably infinite sets, the resulting set has exactly the same cardinality.

-In the 17th century, Galileo had several observations about infinity, even without the  set theoretic machinery that was developed by Cantor much later in the 19th century.
+In the 17th century, Galileo had made several observations about infinity, even without the  set theoretic machinery that was developed by Cantor much later in the 19th century.
 What he noticed is that if you can create a one-to-one mapping between square numbers (i.e., the numbers that